amartincolby/Rust-Quick-Guide/README.md

     comparison to other, object-oriented languages, a module also has passing similarities to classes.
 The primary purpose of modules is to hide types and/or functionality from other parts of the program.

-    Crates are a unit of compilation.
-That is to say that a crate is the result of a compilation.
-There is some syntactic similarities when interacting with modules or crates.
-The imports at the top of this file reference a crate, then use double-colons to traverse modules within that crate to reach entities.
-The root of a crate is also a module.

     Every file in Rust is a module.
 Modules can have nested modules within them.
     Functions, too, can have modules in them.
 The visibility of modules, though,